LorenzoCausa/coppelia_Rail_simulation/README.md

 To use the method on a real UAV see also:
  - The bridge application between Linux computer and the drone controller: <https://github.com/LorenzoCausa/bridge_DJI_ROS>

-## Note
-This simulation is part of my master thesis project, for more info see the correspondant chapter of the written paper.

-LINK ALLA TESI